Don’t Let These 5 Things Slip Through The Crack.

 When you move it’s easy to think about the big things like choosing the right neighborhood, renting a moving truck and waiting to pack your toothbrush until the day of the move.
 What seems to get tricky is organizing all your personal information so when you move you aren’t flagged by your bank at the grocery store for making “suspicious purchases”. #embarrassing

-5 Things That Are Easy To Forget
+5 Things That Are Easy To Forget When Moving

-Bank: This can vary from person to person and city to city but it is a good idea to let your bank know you are moving.
+This can vary from person to person and city to city but it is a good idea to let your bank know you are moving.
 This might require further action depending on where you are moving and how far away you are moving from your current home.
 No matter the distance though it is a good idea to notify them because there is nothing more annoying than not being able to check out with your groceries because the bank, with all good intentions, flags your card because you are spending money in a different place.
-If you are planning on switching banks entirely it is a good idea while you are still local to take care of the paper work.
+If you are planning on switching banks entirely it is a good idea while you are still local to take care of the paperwork.
 You will have enough things on your plate when you finally get into your new home to have to worry about accessing your money.

-Car: Depending on where you are moving, intrastate or not, there are a lot of steps to take to register your car (See our blog post about this for Step By Step tips).
+Depending on where you are moving, intrastate or not, there are a lot of steps to take to register your car (See our blog post about this for Step By Step tips).
 You have about 30 days to take care of car stuff when you move so I would just suggest keeping all your paperwork accessible and not buried at the bottom of a box.

 And don't forget My Utilities will take care of setting up all your utilities so everything will be set when you move in!